sadklouds/HuntingTheManticoreMiniGame/README.md

 # HuntingTheManticoreMiniGame

-A little fun mini game to practice and reinforce using methods.
+A little fun mini game to practice/reinforce using methods within C#.

 The aim of this game is to destroy the Manticore sjip before it reaches the city.
 Player One will enter a distance between 0 and 100.
 Player two will then guess when inputting the range of the cannon, after every guess the round increases and the city takes 1 damage if manticore still alive.